-As a psychoanalyst who is trained in accordance to the standards of the International Psychoanalytical Association (IPA), I can offer psychoanalysis as well as psychotherapy in my private practice.
-Furthermore, I offer experienced counselling for those uncertain if a psychotherapy may help
+As a psychoanalyst trained in accordance with the standards of the International Psychoanalytical Association (IPA), I can offer psychoanalysis as well as psychotherapy in my private practice.
+Furthermore, I offer experienced counseling for those uncertain if psychotherapy may help.

-Psychoanalysis is the origin of psychology and is a form of today's psychotherapy.
-Psychoanalysis can be offered by a clinically trained and qualified psychoanalyst, and normally consists of three, four or five sessions per week over a period of several years.
-The peculiarity of this scientific method lies in the fact that the unconsciousness - in addition to the consciousness - is taken into account and included in the therapeutic work.
+Psychoanalysis, the origin of psychology and a form of modern psychotherapy, can be offered by a clinically trained and qualified psychoanalyst.
+It typically consists of three, four, or five sessions per week over a period of several years.
+What sets this scientific method apart is its inclusion of the unconscious alongside the conscious mind in the therapeutic process.

-Psychoanalysis welcomes uncanny fantasies, dreams and all sorts of psychic pain.
-It is rather impossible to fully grasp psychoanalysis without having experienced it.
-Nevertheless, there are efforts to describe psychoanalysis, such as my selection of short visual illustrations which could give you an idea about psychoanalysis.
+Psychoanalysis welcomes uncanny fantasies, dreams, and various forms of psychological pain.
+It is challenging to fully comprehend psychoanalysis without experiencing it firsthand.
+Nonetheless, attempts have been made to describe psychoanalysis, such as my selection of short visual illustrations, which may provide you with an idea of what psychoanalysis entails.

 I mainly work with adults and young adults from the age of 18.

-To make an initial appointment, you can reach me via email, phone, SMS, Telegram or Signal.
-I will usually get back to you within two working days.
+To make an initial appointment, you can reach me via email or text messaging best.
 Follow-up appointments are set by individual agreements.

-Costs for the sessions with me are borne by patients.
-My fee for one session of psychotherapy or psychoanalysis is 160 CHF.
-At your request, I can invoice my fee monthly or after an agreed series of sessions (for instance after 10 sessions).
-Payment is possible in cash or via bank transfer.
-If you wish different ways of payment (e.g. Paypal) or if you wish to receive bills in another currency, it is possible to discuss these in person.
+The costs for sessions with me are the responsibility of the patients.
+My fee for one session of psychotherapy or psychoanalysis is 180 CHF.
+Typically, I issue invoices at the end of each month, and payment is expected within 20 days.
+However, individual agreements can be made, such as paying the fee after a specified number of sessions.
+Payment can be made in cash or via bank transfer.
+If you prefer alternative payment methods, such as Paypal, or if you would like to receive bills in a different currency, we can discuss these options in person.

-Generally, by the third session, we will start talking about whether you feel that you would like to work with me.
-Psychotherapy or psychoanalysis begins whenever you are ready to start; treatment, ultimately, belongs to the patient.
-I will state my honest recommendation for treatment and frequency, and the next step would be discussing and deciding on a framework for our work together.
-This involves discussing the treatment plan, appointment times, payment, cancellation policy, availability and holiday planning.
-Establishing a framework for the therapeutic process in the initial phase is crucial as it is the first step on the road leading you and I to work well together, both of us sharing the common goal of helping you towards a healthier, happier life.
+By the third session, we will discuss whether you would like to work with me.
+The decision to begin psychotherapy or psychoanalysis is entirely up to you, as the treatment ultimately belongs to the patient.
+I will provide you with my honest recommendation regarding treatment approach and frequency, and we will proceed to establish a framework for our work together.
+This includes discussing the treatment plan, scheduling appointments, payment arrangements, cancellation policy, availability, and planning for holidays.
+Setting up this framework during the initial phase is crucial, as it sets the foundation for you and I working well together, both of us sharing the common goal of helping you towards your improved well-being and a more fulfilling life.

-If you are uncertain whether you need psychotherapy or psychoanalysis at all, you can contact me for advice.
-As mentioned above, we can usually find out together within three initial sessions.
-As a rule, I can provide you with a reasoned recommendation regarding psychotherapy in the third session.
+If you are uncertain whether psychotherapy or psychoanalysis is suitable for your needs, you can reach out to me for guidance.
+As mentioned earlier, we can usually assess this together within the first three sessions.
+As a general rule, I can provide you with an reasoned recommendation regarding psychotherapy by the third session.